atom/atom/CONTRIBUTING.md

 # :tada: Contributing to Atom :tada:

+These are just guidelines, not rules, use your best judgement and feel free to propose changes to this document in a pull request.

 ## Issues
   * Include screenshots and animated GIFs whenever possible, they are immensely helpful.